sylefeb/Silice/learn-silice/classroom/soc_wave_player/README.md

 ### Step 3

-This step differs from steps 0 and 1 in that this time we send back data to the CPU when it accesses (reads) the `BUTTONS` pointer.
-Proceed similarly to detect when the accessed address corresponds to the buttons.
+This step differs from steps 0 and 1 in that this time we send data back to the CPU when it accesses (reads) the `BUTTONS` pointer.
+The on-board buttons are given to the SOC as an input, `input uint7 btns`.

+Proceed similarly to detect
+when the accessed address corresponds to the buttons.
 Then, insert a new line in the assignment to `memio.rdata = ...` such that it is assigned the button status when the corresponding address is selected.